soto-nicole/sem-coursework/use-cases/use-case-23.md

-# USE CASE: 23 Produce a Report on the Population of People who live within and outwith Cities in a continent
+# USE CASE: 23 Produce a Report on the Population of People who live within and outwith Cities in each continent

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an Advertising Designer, I want to produce a report on the total population of the people living within and outwith cities in a continent so that I can create the most suitable advertisements, tailor-made to appeal to those living in the intended area.
+As an Advertising Designer, I want to produce a report on the total population of the people living within and outwith cities in each continent so that I can create the most suitable advertisements, tailor-made to appeal to those living in the intended area.

 ### Scope